-The recipes will tell you how often to baste, but the general rule of thumb is:
+Most recipes will tell you how often to baste, but here’s a general rule of thumb.

-• Large birds such as turkey, duck, goose: baste every 30-45 minutes
+- Large birds such as turkey, duck, or goose: Baste every 30 to 45 minutes.

-• A whole pig on a spit: once every hour
+- A whole pig on a spit: Baste once every hour.